Unraveling injustice and power structures

 The event aims to unpack and reframe the enduring reproduction of the artificial hierarchy imposed between white Europeans and European Roma people, situating it within the broader global theoretical frameworks related to racism, casteism, racialization, and socio-cultural hierarchies and oppressions.
 Unraveling injustice and power structures will contribute to and expand upon ongoing global dialogues on racialization.

-It will also create opportunities for new inquiries into how caste and/or racial hierarchies are upheld within educational systems beginning in childhood, in violation of several articles of the 1989 Convention on the Rights of the Child (CRC), such as Article 2, which frames a duty to non-discrimination, Article 3, which consequently stipulates that the best interest of each child should be the primary consideration of public or private social welfare institutions, and Article 4, which calls for Convention Parties to make every effort to uphold children’s rights including economic, social, and cultural ones.
+It will also create opportunities for new inquiries into how caste and/or racial hierarchies are upheld within educational systems beginning in childhood, in violation of several articles of the 1989 Convention on the Rights of the Child (CRC), such as Article 2, which frames a duty to non-discrimination, Article 3, which consequently stipulates that the best interest of each child should be the primary consideration of public or private social welfare institutions, and Article 4, which calls on State Parties to make every effort to uphold children’s rights including economic, social, and cultural ones.
 These constructed hierarchies inevitably fail to preserve children’s identities (Article 8 of the CRC) and, through structural barriers, prevent them from accessing the highest attainable standard of health (Article 24) hence setting the stage for adverse impact throughout all stages of life.

 Agenda